 Tips to Ease Joint Pain

-If joint pain is caused by inflammatory disease such as rheumatoid arthritis or juvenile idiopathic arthritis, systemic treatment is needed to stop inflammation that can lead to joint damage or destruction.
+If joint pain is caused by an inflammatory disease such as rheumatoid arthritis or juvenile idiopathic arthritis, systemic treatment is needed to stop inflammation that can lead to joint damage or destruction.
 For flares of pain, persistent pain or pain due to other causes, there are many things you can do on your own – or ask your doctor or physical therapist about – to get relief.

 Solutions: Place moist heat on muscles to help them relax.
 Sleep with a cervical pillow – or no pillow at all –to help alleviate neck pain.
 Practice slow range-of-motion exercises – like moving your head up and down and side to side – to help prevent loss of motion and decrease pain.